its-saeed/artool/README.md

 LOG_TYPE_DNS_TEST = "DNS_TEST"      # For testing this script
 LOG_TYPE_DUMMY = "DUMMY"      # For testing this script
 ```
-2. let's supposed you want to add `foo_log`.
+2. let's assume you want to add `foo_log`.
 You need to define a function named `process_foo_log`.
 Do whatever you want to do with these class of logs in the function.
 3. Don't forget to add this function and it's `elif` entry in `process_line` function.